halcyonseeker/leibowitz/README.md

   downloading...
 Or perhaps fix the URL to properly encode that?
   Really, I should stop storing absolute IDs as absolute paths and do something with inodes and relative paths.
+* In the web interface, use https://leafletjs.com with OSM data to show maps of exif metadata from images, display GPS log files (eg, from gpslogger), and maybe various GIS formats.
+Will be harder in native though I could probably cheat by XEmbed'ing mepo or something.